 Hazeltine Ave.
 Elementary School, Cohasset Street Elementary School, Robert Fulton JR. High School

-Birmingham High School, Los Angeles Valley College, Van Nuys Demolay, Butler Brothers Department Store, Nahas Department Store, Builders Emporium Reseda, Black & Decker, Makita USA, GM Mupro North America, West Coast Mgr Teal Corp.
+Birmingham High School, Los Angeles Valley College, Van Nuys Demolay, Butler Brothers Department Store, Nahas Department Store, Builders Emporium Reseda, Black & Decker, Makita USA, General Manager Mupro North America (Also Some Western hemisphere), (Mupro also) Rems Tools of Germany Importers, West Coast Mgr Teal Corp.
+Lake Effect Studio

 Follow this link to the Photobucket page of our friend Bob Walance who has scanned yearbooks from the following schools: Van Nuys High School 1972, 1973, 1975 as well as Birmingham High School from 1973.
 He also scanned the complete yearbook from Taft high School from 1973 as well as quite a few class pictures from Hazeltine Ave.
 Elementary School.
 If anyone out there has any additional scanned yearbooks or Hazeltine Class pictures, or any San Fernando Valley School pictures please let us know. *Just Posted Senior Classes for Grant High School Yearbooks for 1972 & 1973*